Underpinning explained

 These indicators help us understand the impact of foundation issues on the structure.

 3. Soil Conditions: The type and condition of the soil beneath and around the foundation are critical factors.
-Expansive clay soils, for example, can contribute to foundation problems.
-We analyse soil samples to assess stability and risk.
+Expansive clay soils, or soft, wet soils, or loose compressible land fill for example, can contribute to foundation problems.

 Walls Cracking